joyent/conch-api/docs/modules/Conch::Route::Build.md

 - Response: Redirect to the build

 ### `GET /build/:build_id_or_name`

+Takes one optional query parameter `device_health` (defaults to false) to include counts of devices having each health value.

 - Requires system admin authorization or the read-only role on the build
 - Response: response.yaml#/Build